godatadriven/academy-dbt-at-scale/docs/group3/checklist.md

 ---

-## Step 7 — Build `fct_ad_impressions.sql` as an incremental model
+## Step 7 - Build `fct_ad_impressions.sql` as an incremental model

+- [ ] Step complete

 Create `models/marts/revenue/fct_ad_impressions.sql`.
-This is the high-volume fact table — it must be incremental to be practical.
+This is the high-volume fact table - it must be incremental to be practical.

 Requirements: